OpenSourceHelperGuy/WILDFIRE/README.md

 # WILDFIRE
 WILDFIRE is a lightning fast CLI designed to make basic website recon approachable for less technical users while retaining its usefulness for technical work.
+(Now with 100% more Shodan 😳)

 **Your IP will be present in Shodan's logs unless a VPN is used.**